 If an Android phone won’t connect / mount / open, some things may be missing

-Some folders available on a typical Android phone (folders will be different depending on the apps installed)
+Some folders available on an Android phone (folders will be different depending on the apps installed)

 Photos taken by an Android phone (or, most any device with a digital camera) are stored in a folder called DCIM; an acronym for Digital Camera IMages.